 12. Lemon and Orange

 - Lavender – One of the most popular and versatile essential oil out there, Lavender is known most for its calming properties.
 Lavender essential oil is known to promote relaxation and relieve symptoms of anxiety, stress, and depression.
-It can also aid in conditions such as insomnia, nausea, menstrual cramps, as well as fungal infections, allergies and eczema when applied topically in a diluted form.
+It can also aid in conditions such as insomnia, nausea, menstrual cramps, fungal infections, allergies, and eczema when applied topically in a diluted form.
 Due to its relaxing properties, it is a great help in getting a restful night of sleep.
 According to research, it increases the amount of slow and deep wave sleep in people.
-It is commonly used in aromatherapy, although it can be applied topically on temple, wrist, or neck before bedtime to surround you with its relaxing scent.
-For the same reason, it can be spritz on the pillow directly, or onto a paper towel to out under your pillow.
+It is commonly used in aromatherapy, although it can be applied topically on the temple, wrist, or neck before bedtime to surround you with its relaxing scent.
+For the same reason, it can be spritz on the pillow directly or onto a paper towel to put under your pillow.

 - Tea Tree – Tea tree essential oil is also known as Melaleuca oil.
 It is obtained by steaming the leaves of Australian Tea Trees.
 When applied topically, tea tree oil is known to have anti-bacterial, anti-fungal, anti-viral, and anti-inflammatory properties.
 It is commonly used to treat acne, lice, nail fungus, insect bites, and even athlete’s foot.
-Tea tree oil can also be used in a diffuser.
+You can also use tea tree oil in a diffuser.
 Diffused oil is used to treat colds and coughs.

 - Peppermint – Peppermint oil comes from a hybrid herb that combines spearmint and watermint.
 It is known for its fresh minty fragrance and its many benefits.
-In its essential oil form, it can be inhaled and absorbed after diffusing with water, or applied to the skin after diluting it.
-Peppermint is used in aromatherapy for treating common coughs and cold, reducing stress, improving mental capabilities, and can also help reduce pain.
-When applied topically, peppermint oil can be used to treat itching, headaches, as well as muscle and joint pain.
+Its essential oil form can be inhaled and absorbed after diffusing water or applied to the skin after diluting it.
+Peppermint is used in aromatherapy to treat common coughs and colds, reduce stress, improve mental capabilities, and help reduce pain.
+When applied topically, you can use peppermint oil to treat itching, headaches, and muscle and joint pain.

 - Chamomile – Chamomile essential oil comes in two major varieties; Roman and German.
 Roman chamomile is most commonly used.
 Chamomile features effective soothing and calming properties.
-It is also anti-inflammatory, as well as antiseptic and antibacterial to help you fight off any viruses and bacterial infections.
-It is known to calm the nerves, and relieve anxiety, depression, and also induce a calming and restful sleep.
+It is also anti-inflammatory, antiseptic, and antibacterial to help you fight off any viruses and bacterial infections.
+It is known to calm the nerves, relieve anxiety, depression, and induce a calming and restful sleep.
 Chamomile essential oil is a known pain reliever, along with being a healing agent.
 It can heal anything from wounds and ulcers to eczema and inflamed skin.

 - Jasmine – Jasmine essential oil is derived from the Jasmine plant that has been used for centuries for its sweet and romantic scent.
 Jasmine essential oil has many benefits, although not all of them are backed by research at the moment.
 It is a known anti-depressant due to its stimulating and activating effects on the brain and body.
-It regulates blood flow and oxygen saturation, along with breathing rate and blood pressure, all of which contribute towards relieving depression and anxiety.
+It regulates blood flow and oxygen saturation, breathing rate, and blood pressure, all of which contribute to relieving depression and anxiety.
 Moreover, it is also anti-septic and anti-spasmodic.
 It is mostly known as an aphrodisiac.

-- Eucalyptus – Eucalyptus essential oil is mainly used as a medicinal oil.
+- Eucalyptus – Eucalyptus essential oil is mainly used as medicinal oil.
 It can be used as a soothing agent to treat asthma, nasal congestion, and other such conditions and common diseases.
-When applied topically, it can be used to treat and clean wounds and infections, as well as to ease joint pain.
-Eucalyptus essential oil also works wonderfully to repel bugs and insects, and is tick-repellant.
+When applied topically, you can use it to treat and clean wounds and infections and ease joint pain.
+Eucalyptus essential oil also works wonderfully to repel bugs and insects and is tick-repellant.

 - Geranium – Geranium essential oil is derived from a native South African plant.
 It can be applied to the skin topically, as well as inhaled through a diffuser.
 Geranium essential oil is anti-bacterial, anti-microbial, anti-septic, and anti-inflammatory.
-It can be applied topically to treat acne, dermatitis, and other similar conditions.
+You can apply it topically to treat acne, dermatitis, and other similar conditions.
 Inhaling geranium essential oil can soothe the nerves and help you relax.

-- Patchouli – Patchouli essential oil is derived from a perennial herbaceous plant that is native to Asia.
-It is commonly used to treat skin conditions such as Acne, dermatitis, as well as dry and cracked skin, when applied topically.
+- Patchouli – Patchouli essential oil is derived from a perennial herbaceous plant native to Asia.
+It is commonly used to treat skin conditions such as acne, dermatitis, and dry and cracked skin when applied topically.
 Otherwise, it is used to relieve symptoms of cold and cough, headache, nausea.
-Patchouli essential oil can also be used to fight against depression, stress, and anxiety, all the while promoting relaxation.
+You can also use patchouli essential oil to fight against depression, stress, and anxiety while promoting relaxation.

-- Lemon and Orange – Citrus oils including Lemon and Orange are great to bring a sense of freshness to yourself and your surroundings.
-Lemon Essential Oil is known to help fight against depression, relieve symptoms of exhaustion, provides anti-infammatory and anti-bacterial benefits, as well as helps achieve clear skin.
-Similarly, Orange essential oil is used for its cirtus-y fresh fragrance that lifts the mood and changes the vibe in any room.
-It is also known for reducing stress, provide relief from pain, is antimicrobial and anti-inflammatory, and also has some anti-cancer properties.
-Both these oils can be applied topically when diluted, as well as diffused and inhaled through the air.
+- Lemon and Orange – Citrus oils, including Lemon and Orange, are great to bring a sense of freshness to yourself and your surroundings.
+Lemon Essential Oil is known to help fight against depression, relieve symptoms of exhaustion, provide anti-inflammatory and anti-bacterial benefits, as well as helps achieve clear skin.
+Similarly, Orange essential oil is used for its citrus fresh fragrance that lifts the mood and changes the vibe in any room.
+It is also known for reducing stress, providing relief from pain, is antimicrobial and anti-inflammatory, and has some anti-cancer properties.
+Both these oils can be applied topically when diluted and diffused, and inhaled through the air.